-Judging - July 14, 2024 12:00p.m.
+Judging - July 13, 2025 12:00p.m.

-Public Revue - July 14, 2024 approximately 3:30p.m.
+Public Revue - July 13, 2025 approximately 3:30p.m.

-(following completion of Judging) at the Lucas Community Theater Superintendents - Marcia Blundon, ,
+(following completion of Judging) at the Lucas Community Theater

+Superintendents - Marcia Blundon,

-Assistants - Hailey Gier, Brandi Reinhardt, Kate Reinhardt, Kalli Reinhardt, Bessie Harp, Marcia Steckal, Virginia Rohleder, Crecia Reeves, Kelvie Reeves, Rylan Reeves, Virginia Vetter
+Assistants - Hailey Gier, Marcia Steckel, Virginia Rohleder, Crecia Reeves, Kelvie Reeves, Virginia Vetter, Lacie Austin, and Eddie Shirley.

 - 1. All rules under CLOTHING apply to STYLE REVUE. - 2.
 Junior Division will be those who are not yet 14 years of age on January 1.
 Senior Division will be those 14 years of age and older on January 1. - 3.
 Member may not model more than three outfits in the Style Revue with no more than two in one category (example: one thrift, one constructed, one buymanship OR two buymanship, one thrift). - 4.
 Two entries in Constructed Clothing, Young Women Purchased and Young Men Purchased may represent Russell County at the State Fair.
-A member may compete in only one of the areas at the State Fair and must be 14 years of age or older.
+A member may compete in only one of the areas at the State Fair and must be 14 years of age or older. - 5.
+Items need to be purchased or made during the current 4-H year. - 6.
+4-H members need to submit by July 1st- written script that is submitted online through Qualtrics.
+Scripts should be 4-6 sentences in length.
+Write it exactly as you want it read during the public revue.
+Include 4-H'ers first name (no last name) and 4-H Club.
+90% of the written script should describe the outfit being modeled.
+Some descriptors may include: fabric, colors, accessories, where you will wear the outfit, what you like best, etc. 10% of the written script can include information about hobbies and other info about yourself. - 7.
+4-H members should complete the entry (in FairEntry) by July 10th. - 8.
+4-H members should bring with them the day of judging the completed cost sheets and a picture of the youth wearing the outfit.